Roy Woods

-Denzel Spencer (born April 18, 1996), better known by his stage name Roy Woods (also stylized as Roy Wood$), is a Canadian singer and rapper.
-Woods is signed to OVO Sound, the record label co-founded by Canadian rapper and singer Drake, record producer Noah "40" Shebib and Oliver El-Khatib.
-Woods is also the founder of his own collective, Unlock The Underground.
+Denzel Spencer (born April 18, 1996), better known by his stage name Roy Woods (also stylized as Roy Wood$), is a Canadian singer, rapper, and songwriter.
+He signed with Drake's record label OVO Sound, an imprint of Warner Records in 2014.
+His first two albums, Waking at Dawn (2016) and Say Less (2017), both moderately entered the Canadian Albums Chart and US Billboard 200.
+Woods has also founded his own collective, Unlock the Underground.

 Early life

 Denzel Spencer was born April 18, 1996, in Brampton, Ontario, Canada.
-For over three years, Woods attended Turner Fenton High School and eventually made a decision to move to St. Augustine Secondary School during his final year.
-Before his music career took off, he was often recognized for his commitment and talent in the sport of football.
-The origin of his name "Roy" comes from a youth that lived in the same building as him from Brampton.
-Woods took a survey throughout his high school and "Roy Wood$" seemed to be the winning ticket.
+For over three years, Woods attended Turner Fenton High School and moved to St. Augustine Secondary School during his final year.

 Career

-2014–present: Career beginnings and Say Less
+2014–present: Career beginnings, Say Less, and Mixed Emotions

 On July 11, 2015, Drake premiered "Drama", the first song from Woods' EP, Exis.
 The song was also premiered on Apple's Beats 1 radio during the first OVO Sound radio show.
 The track also features with the guest appearances from Woods' label boss, Drake.
 On July 25, 2015, a second song titled "Get You Good" premiered on the second episode of the OVO Sound radio show.
 On July 31, 2015, Roy released his debut EP Exis digitally through OVO Sound, of which was the record label co-founded by Canadian rapper and singer Drake.
 On October 9, 2015, Woods released his first music video for his song, "Jealousy".
 It has since garnered over 9,000,000 views on YouTube.

-On July 1, 2016, Wood's first mixtape, Waking at Dawn, was released and promoted by Woods and other artists, including Drake and Wiz Khalifa through social media.
+On July 1, 2016, Wood's debut mixtape, Waking at Dawn, was released and promoted by Woods and other artists, including Drake and Wiz Khalifa through social media.

 On December 23, 2016, Woods released his second EP, titled Nocturnal.

-On July 20, 2017, Woods released the track, "What Are You On?", as the lead single from his debut album, Say Less.
+On July 20, 2017, Woods released the track, "What Are You On?", as the lead single from his debut studio album, Say Less.
 On November 17, 2017, Woods released the title track, "Say Less".
 On December 1, 2017, Woods released his debut studio album, Say Less.

 On June 8, 2018, Woods released two new singles, titled "Russian Cream" and "Snow White", with no prior announcement.

 On February 8, 2019, Roy Woods released a single titled "Worth It".

 On September 18, 2019, Roy Woods released a single titled "Bubbly".